Openscop/chamilo-lms/README.md

 - Activate multiurl : uncommunt in configuration.php

-### useful
+### new tools

-- update css of the tpl of the theme : composer update-theme-css
+- compile & update css of the tpl of the theme : composer update-theme-css

+### specificities

+- to use the global forum : create a forum with the title : "global" and the category : GLOBALFORUM

 Ce fork correspond à des demandes spécifiques dans un délai limité.